Teaching Coin identification | Coin Pocket Calendar | Printable | Free | Grades 1-2

 Life has been crazy lately with a vacation, wedding, and then trying to get back into our regular routine.
-One of those is routines is a daily calendar time.
+One of those routines is daily calendar time.

 I love calendar time!
 It is a time for me to quickly review math concepts and build number sense in my kiddos.